Three-Dimensional MRI Reconstruction with Gaussian Representations: Tackling the Undersampling Problem: Results

 \subsection{Ablation studies}

 In this section, we detail the process of the determination of the hyper-parameters in the proposed framework.
-The dataset from one subject was used to identify the optimal hyper-parameters in the proposed scheme.
-We then used the hyper-parameters to generate the experimental results for all the remaining datasets reported in this paper.
+Data from one subject was used to identify the optimal hyper-parameters in the proposed scheme.
+We then used the hyper-parameters to generate the experimental results across the whole dataset reported in this paper.

 We first conducted the ablation study on the number of of initial Gaussian points $M$, scaling factor $k$, threshold $s$ between splitting and cloning, and the coefficient of the TV loss $\lambda$.
-The study was conducted on a single dataset with an acceleration factor of 8, and the training was performed with the same number of iterations.
+The study was conducted on a single subject's data with an acceleration factor of 8, and the training was performed with the same number of iterations.
 The results are shown in Table \ref{tab:ablation_merged}.
 The highlighted parameters in the table are the ones that we picked in the proposed framework.
-In summary, we selected $M=200$k, $k=0.1$, and $s=0.01$ to achieve an optimal solution that balances between performance and training efficiency.
+In summary, we selected $M=200$k, $k=0.2$, $s=0.01$, and $\lambda=0.1$ to achieve an optimal solution that balances between performance and training efficiency.